SusiJo/master_project/README.md

 # Master Project

 This repository relates to my master thesis: **ML-based gene expression profiling of publicly available RNA-Seq data**.

 ## Documentation

-The documentation is built with Read The Docs and can only be accessed locally after cloning the repo.
+The documentation is built with Read The Docs and available [at this domain](https://master-project-2021.readthedocs.io/en/latest/?).
-Please check-out the `python_scripts/environment.yml` to ensure the necessary packages are installed.
-The webpage can be built from the `docs` folder with `make clean && make html`.